 At the end of the Parkinson’s disease simulation, you will use the purified aSN monomers and oligomers to test the potential effects of Epigallocatechin gallate (EGCG), a polyphenol from green tea.
 You will use Large Unilamellar Vesicles containing a fluorescent dye as the membrane model to reproduce the in vivo conditions, and evaluate your results using confocal microscopy.
 Finally, you will take a trip inside the sample to find out the molecular mechanism that causes neurons to degenerate.

 Will you be able to elucidate the mechanism of action of EGCG to provide your grandmother with insights about the benefits of green tea?

-Screenshots of Parkinson’s Disease Virtual Lab Simulation
+Explore Parkinson's Disease Virtual Lab Simulation

 Engage students in science through interactive learning scenarios.
 Simulate experiments, train lab techniques, and teach theory through visual experiences that enhance long-term learning outcomes.

 250+ Web-based simulations that can be played on laptops and tablets without installing any software

 Teacher dashboard to automate grading and track student progress